 The ground floor of Radisson Blu Edwardian, Mercer Street is given a fresh new look, with a relaxed lobby area and breakout meeting spaces.

-Leicester Square Kitchen launches in May - sister restaurant to May Fair Kitchen and Monmouth Kitchen - in the Radisson Blu Edwardian, Hampshire hotel.
+Leicester Square Kitchen launched in May - sister restaurant to May Fair Kitchen and Monmouth Kitchen - in the Radisson Blu Edwardian, Hampshire hotel.
 The restaurant offers Mexican and Peruvian small plates.

 The ground floor of Radisson Blu Edwardian, Hampshire is refurbished, creating a light and bright lobby area with comfy seating, overlooking Leicester Square.

-The Great British Fish Company site in Leicester Square is transformed into a new pop-up concept, embracing the art of collaboration with iconic brands.
-At The Hampshire Lounge Bar launches in June with a 3-month Moët & Chandon Ice Impérial residency.
+The Great British Fish Company site in Leicester Square is transformed into a new pop-up concept, At The Hampshire Lounge Bar, in June 2017.